-Traditional business insurance is risk-based while surety bonds are credit-based.
-When an insurer writes a policy to cover workplace injuries, for example, the underwriter will use statistical probabilities to determine the average likelihood of injury.
-The insurance premium is then based on the assumption that risk is spread out among the different policyholders.
+When an insurer writes a policy, its underwriter uses statistical probabilities to determine the average likelihood of a claim.
+The insurance premium is then based on the insurer taking over that risk and spreading it out among its policyholders.

-With surety bonds, the underwriting qualifications are based on the creditworthiness of the principal.
-Insurance companies will typically want to see the past 3 years financial statements as well as the personal credit score and year-end tax return of the business owner.
-The higher the creditworthiness the lower the annual bond premium.
+With surety bonds, the underwriting qualifications are based on the creditworthiness of the person buying the bond.
+Surety bond companies typically want to see the past three years of financial statements as well as the personal credit score and year-end tax return of the business owner.
+The higher the creditworthiness, the lower the annual bond premium.

-This also means that the cost of the surety bond is placed fully on the principal.
-With traditional business insurance, when a claim is filed the obligation falls on the insurance company the insured entity isn’t required to pay anything except for a deductible.
-With surety bonds, however, the principal is responsible for repayment to the surety in the case of a claim.
+This also means that the cost of the surety bond is placed fully on the principal, or the person buying the bond.
+With traditional business insurance, when a claim is filed, the obligation falls on the insurance company.
+The insured isn’t required to pay anything in a covered claim except the deductible.
+With surety bonds, however, the principal is responsible for repayment to the surety.

 2. Purpose of Financial Guarantee

 Traditional business insurance is typically used to cover unexpected accidents.
-An insured party will pay a monthly or annual premium to an insurance company for financial coverage in the case of a claim against the insured.
+An insured party pays a monthly or annual premium to an insurance company for financial coverage in the case of a claim against the insured.

-A surety bond, on the other hand, is used to protect a third-party against the chance that a company fails to meet contractual obligations or otherwise acts in an unethical manner.
-In this case, the principal will pay an annual bond premium to the surety so that the surety will cover the cost of a claim if a contractual obligation isn’t met.
+A surety bond, on the other hand, is used to protect a third party against the chance that a company fails to meet contractual obligations or otherwise acts in an unethical manner.
+In this case, the principal pays an annual bond premium to the surety so that the surety will cover the cost of a claim if a contractual obligation isn’t met.

 3. Covered Party

 The most confusing difference between a surety bond and traditional business insurance is the covered party.
-With traditional business insurance, you typically take out your own policy that covers you in the case of some accident or malpractice.
-With a surety bond, the principal takes out a bond that protects the obligee from a breach of contract or general malpractice on behalf of the principal.
+With traditional business insurance, you typically take out a policy that covers you in the case of an accident or accusation of malpractice.
+With a surety bond, the principal takes out a bond that protects another party, the obligee, from a breach of contract or general malpractice on behalf of the principal.